-One of the best things about TypeScript is that it pushes you to make things known at compile time, not at runtime.
-In practice, that means types work best when they can be derived from static, fixed values.
+Making every value dynamic looks like the flexible choice.
+TypeScript works the other way: it pushes you to make things known at compile time, not at runtime.
+In practice, types work best when they can be derived from static, fixed values.

 let myKey = "id"; // TypeScript sees this as type 'string', not specifically "id"